iq-motion-control/iq-module-communication-doc/docs/tutorials/dronecan_firmware_upgrade.rst

 .. image:: ../_static/tutorial_images/dronecan_firmware_upgrade/dronecan_upgrade_bus.png

-Take care to ensure that you connect all CANH signals together and all CANL signals together.
-If any connection is backwards, you will not be able to communicate with the bus.
-Furthermore, all Vertiq modules include 2 sets of CANH and CANL signals.
-It is recommended that you use one set to interface to the flight controller and the other to interface with the next device in the chain (in this case the Zubax Babel).
+Take care to ensure that all CAN wiring is correct with proper termination.
 Refer to your module's family page for more information about hardware configuration and layout.

-With this configuration, we expect to see the connected flight controller (in this case a PixHawk) as well as our module connected through the DroneCAN GUI:
+With this configuration, we expect to see the connected flight controller (in this case a Pixhawk) as well as our module connected through the DroneCAN GUI:

 .. image:: ../_static/tutorial_images/dronecan_firmware_upgrade/pix_and_module_connected.png